bradwestness/bradwestness.github.io/_posts/2018/2018-11-12-someplace-with-just-a-few-people.md

 When I was first starting college, my grandmother told me that I should "Get in someplace with just a few people, and do computers."

 At the time, my siblings and I laughed this off as useless, out-of-touch advice from an elderly person who doesn't understand the technology industry.
+Another one of her pseudo southern-fried (by way of southern Illinois) colloquialisms, like "Warsh yins hands before supper."

 However, just the other day I was having a conversation with my brother, and we were talking about how we'd both observed that communication tends to break down in an organization once it grows past a certain size.
 He was talking about how there's always miscommunication and crossed wires when one organization has to talk to another.